Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: The perverse homotopy t-structure

+\begin{emptypar}Two dimension functions on a scheme differ by a Zariski-locally constant function.
+Moreover, if a scheme $S$ is universally catenary and integral, the formula defines a dimension function on $S$.
+In addition, since by convention all the schemes considered here are finite-dimensional and noetherian, our dimension functions will always be bounded.
+Finally, any $S$-scheme of finite type $f\colon X\rar S$ inherits a canonical dimension function by setting

+By convention, when we consider a d-scheme and a morphism of finite type to the underlying scheme, we will always endow the source with the induced dimension function. \end{emptypar}

-This lemma will allow us to define the t-structures which we will study in this paper. \begin{proposition}(\cite[1.4.4.11]{ha}) Let $\mc{C}$ be a presentable stable category.
-Given a small family $\mc{E}$ of objects, the smallest subcategory $\mc{E}_-$ closed under small colimits and extensions is the set of non-positive objects of a t-structure. \end{proposition}
+The t-structure will be defined from a set of generators in the following sense: \begin{proposition}(\cite[1.4.4.11]{ha}) Let $\mc{C}$ be a presentable stable category.
+Given a small family $\mc{E}$ of objects, the smallest subcategory $\mc{E}_-$ closed under small colimits and extensions is the set of non-positive objects of a t-structure.

-In this setting, we will call this t-structure the \emph{t-structure generated by} $\mc{E}$.
-When a set $\mc{E}$ of objects has a small set of isomorphism classes, we still call \emph{t-structure generated by} $\mc{E}$ the t-structure generated by a small family of representatives of $\mc{E}$.
+In this setting, we will call this t-structure the \emph{t-structure generated by} $\mc{E}$. \end{proposition} We can now define the perverse homotopy t-structure.